leomancini/origami-studio-material-system/README.md

 ## Top App Bar

-<p>An Android top app bar with customizable left and right actions.
-It offers regular and prominent sizes.</p>
+#### An Android top app bar with customizable left and right actions.
+It offers regular and prominent sizes.
-<p>Use the Touch button on the component to capture taps on individual icons in the app bar.</p>
+#### Use the Touch button on the component to capture taps on individual icons in the app bar.

 ![Screenshot of Top App Bar](https://github.com/leomancini31/origami-android-components/blob/master/Screenshots/Top%20App%20Bar%20–%20596792340.jpg "Top App Bar")